 Keep scrolling to find out more about this new nail trend and how you can take your manicure to the next level at home.

 While it's fiddly, Park uses tweezers to create the shapes, the application process is straightforward.
-Applied to freshly manicured nails, the wire is place onto clear polish and then cured under a UV light, before she applies a clear gel topcoat, so no need to worry about unsightly chips.
-So while these nail appear delicate, they're actually more hardwearing that most.
+Applied to freshly manicured nails, the wire is placed onto clear polish and then cured under a UV light, before she applies a clear gel top coat, so no need to worry about unsightly chips.
+So while these nails appear delicate, they're actually more hardwearing than most.

 You can play about by adorning your wirework with gold studs and flat-backed shapes too.
 Park's advice if you do want to DIY your own wirework nails?
 "Keep in mind that since it's a wire, you have to make sure the sharp end has a nice finish so it doesn't get caught in clothes," she says.

 Opening Images: @nail_unistella